 My Personal Experience with Adjusting Boundaries at Work

-When I was first starting out, I thought saying 'yes' to everything was the only way to get ahead—late hours, emails, extra workload, and last-minute requests.
+In the early days of my career, I thought saying 'yes' to everything was the only way to get ahead late hours, emails, extra workload, and last-minute requests.

 At first, I thought it showed commitment.
 But over time, I realized how quickly that led to burnout.
 That was my signal: a boundary was missing.

-So decided to start with one small step: Honestly, I stopped checking emails after 7 p.m. and taking on extra tasks.
+I started with one small change: I stopped checking emails after 7 p.m. and taking on extra tasks.

-Initially, I felt uncomfortable like, I was dropping the ball.
+Initially, I felt uncomfortable as if I was dropping the ball.
 But after a couple of weeks, things shifted.

 By setting that one limit, I didn't just protect my own peace; I helped create a healthier culture for everyone.